Editor’s note: This story was previously published in June 2019. It has since been updated and republished.

 Renewable Energy Group (REGI)

-Renewable Energy Group (NASDAQ:REGI) is another simple yet attractive businesses turning vegetable oils and animal fats into diesel fuel.
+Renewable Energy Group (NASDAQ:REGI) is another simple yet attractive business turning vegetable oils and animal fats into diesel fuel.

 The demand for biodiesel is tremendous.
-California, Texas, New York and seven other states oiught 1.5 billion gallons of the stuff in 2018, up from 1.15 billion in 2016.
+California, Texas, New York and seven other states bought 1.5 billion gallons of the stuff in 2018, up from 1.15 billion in 2016.

-Although its stock had a strong 2018, up 124%, and has struggled so far this year, I believe it has got room to move into the $30s on rising demand.
+To be clear, REGI has really struggled so far this year, losing more than 50%, but I believe it has got room to move into the $30s on rising demand.

 TPI Composites (TPIC)

 What is one of the main ingredients needed for wind power?
 Wind, of course, but you also need turbine blades to generate that power.
 TPI Composites (NASDAQ:TPIC) is the largest independent manufacturer of composite wind blades for turbine manufacturers.
-It has facilities in North America, Europe and Asia.
+It has facilities in North America, Europe and Asia and is one of those stocks to buy for an alternate position on renewables.

 Although its major business is providing wind blades for turbines, the company is working to diversify its revenue streams.
 Last year, it announced a joint development agreement with Navistar International (NYSE:NAV) to develop a composite tractor and frame rails for a Class 8 truck.